borisStanojevic/tx-crawler/README.md

 *I tried to make it relatively simple.
-Many additional things, which we can discuss further, can be done.*
+Many additional things, which we can discuss further, can be done.
+I also forgot pagination, but realized it late."

 Steps to run the project: